JarodGodlewski/FeastBeast/README.md

 In case the website is not up, the solution can be viewed by:

-1. Moving the files from the master branch into the folder
+1. Moving the files from the master branch into a folder on your machine.
-2. Tranversing to the ui folder in your command line.
+2. Traversing to the ui folder of the program in your command line.
 3. After you type these commands the website should pop up in your default browser:
    * npm install
    * npm install -g bower
    * npm install -g gulp
    * gulp spinup

 ---